Admiral-Piett/goaws/README.md

 You can test that your installation is working correctly in one of two ways:

- 1. Usign the postman collection, use this [link to import it](https://www.getpostman.com/collections/091386eae8c70588348e)
+ 1. Usign the postman collection, use this [link to import it](https://www.getpostman.com/collections/091386eae8c70588348e).
+As well the Environment variable for the collection should be set as follows:  URL = http://localhost:4100/.

  2. by using the AWS cli tools ([download link](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)) here are some samples, you can refer to the [aws cli tools docs](http://docs.aws.amazon.com/cli/latest/reference/) for further information.